Free Shipping and 100% Money Back Guarantee On All Orders

 • Lipase helps to digest fat

-The pancreas also produces the hormone, insulin
+The pancreas also produces the hormone, insulin.

 Digested carbohydrates turn into glucose, also called blood sugar, which travels through the bloodstream to various parts of the body.
 Glucose needs insulin to move from the bloodstream into the cells where it is either used for energy or stored for later.